CBI books Karti Chidambaram for facilitating visas of Chinese nationals for illegal gratification | Politics

 - India

-The CBI has registered a fresh case against Lok Sabha MP Karti Chidambaram to probe an 11-year-old allegation of facilitating visas of 250 Chinese nationals after receiving illegal gratification of Rs 50 lakh in 2011 when his father P Chidambaram was the Union home minister, officials said on Tuesday.
+The CBI has registered a fresh case against Lok Sabha member Karti Chidambaram for allegedly facilitating visas of 263 Chinese nationals for a power company after receiving illegal gratification of Rs 50 lakh 11 years ago when his father P Chidambaram was the Union home minister, officials said on Tuesday.

-After registering the case, the CBI teams conducted coordinated search operations at 10 locations in multiple cities in the country, including Chidambarams' residences in Chennai and Delhi, they said.
+CBI teams conducted coordinated search operations at 10 locations in multiple cities in the country, including residences of the Chidambaram in Chennai and Delhi in the early morning after registering the FIR, they said.

-The searches are being conducted at three locations in Chennai, three in Mumbai, and one each in Delhi, Karnataka, Punjab, and Odisha, they added.
+The searches spread across multiple locations in Chennai, Mumbai, Koppal(Karnataka), Jharsuguda (Odisha), Mansa (Punjab), and Delhi.

 ''I have lost count, how many times has it been?
 Must be a record,'' Karti tweeted immediately after the CBI raids without specifying.

-Later, he further tweeted that his office has updated him about the searches. ''My office has just updated on the 'record' twice in 2015, once in 2017, twice in 2018 and today :) (smiley) 6!."
-Senior Congress leader and former Union minister P Chidambaram, in his tweets in Hindi and English, said a CBI team searched his residence at Chennai and his official residence at Delhi.
+Later, he further tweeted that his office has updated him about the searches. ''My office has just updated on the 'record' twice in 2015, once in 2017, twice in 2018, and today :) 6!''
+Senior Congress leader P Chidambaram, in his tweets in Hindi and English, said a CBI team searched his residence in Chennai and his official residence in Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)